dhayhak/dhayhak.github.io/_posts/2017-04-19-Signing-assemblies.md

-## Don't hard code you Signing Key file Path
+## Don't hard code you Signing Key file Path!

 For a long time, if I want to sign an assembly I'll put this line into the `AssemblyInfo.cs` file `[assembly: AssemblyKeyFile(@"<PATH_TO_FILE>\file.snk")]`